Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/check-certificate-expiry-date-in-net-core.md

     - .net
     - C-Sharp
     - Core
+description: Validate server certificate expiry in .NET Core manually.
+A code snippet using HttpClientHandler and ServerCertificateCustomValidationCallback.
 ---

 I needed to check the certificate expiry date in an NUnit test.
 The below snippet can be used to check any certificate properties, using a custom certificate validation callback.
 All you need to do is read the properties you are interested in within the callback so you can check them afterwards.